Putting Paul Chen Swords to the test – the Practical Plus Katana!

 But it wasn't until I decided to put the Practical Plus Katana through it paces by testing it against plastic bottles filled with water, cardboard boxes, river cane bamboo and beach mats that I really began to appreciate the comfort factor of the synthetic wrap on my hands after repeated use, not to mention this Paul Chen swords functionality.

-My first tests of these Paul Chen swords were the classic "water filled plastic bottle cuts" - a favourite technique popular with sword and knife enthusiasts the world over for determining a blades sharpness and it's ability to reach maximum velocities.
-After all, as a friend of mine pointed out, he had in his youth shot full water bottles with a .22 calibre rifle - and more often than not, the bullets would actually bounce off!
+My first tests of these Paul Chen swords were the classic "water filled plastic bottle cuts" - a favorite technique popular with sword and knife enthusiasts the world over for determining a blades sharpness and it's ability to reach maximum velocities.
+After all, as a friend of mine pointed out, he had in his youth shot full water bottles with a .22 caliber rifle - and more often than not, the bullets would actually bounce off!

 Unlike many sharpened European style swords, which can handle large soda bottles with ease, smaller "buddy sized" bottles are more often than not simply sent flying through the air with a dent in them.